Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 	- when this concludes, they return to the city and meet Cynthia, who will lead them to the city and travels with the party.
 		- Cook with her in VC what she thinks is most appropriate
 	- hopefully incentivises them to explore the city for once.
-(DRAW A MAP)
+(DRAW A MAP).
+They are each given a small preview sample of a newspaper distributing the following stories:
+		- BREAKING: Temple suddenly appeared in Makhshar Desert!
+Marketing or Mystery?
+		- Criminal activity on the rise.
+Correlation with influx of merchants?
+		- Population of Aurochs has increased after months of decline.
+Biologist Xavier Zendikar talks about it at their
 		- Small side quest for some bandits that pickpocket people.
 		- quest might also contain them looking into the wares of the shopkeepers and possible smuggling activity or something (at least, a different threat that is not supernatural.
 Also gives.me.an excuse.to introduce a newspaper talking about a rise of suspicious shipments that the local police is investigating.
 (Totally didn't steal from Mistborne))